masesgroup/KNet/src/documentation/articles/usageSerDes.md

 KNet comes with a base set of serializer and deserializer.
 Most of them are usable with primitives types (`bool`, `int`, etc) and array of `byte`s.

 If the user wants to use structures types there are two ways:
-  1. Creates types in Java and reflects them in C#
+  1. Creates types in Java™ and reflects them in C#
   2. Creates types in C# and extend the available serializer/deserializer

 KNet suite offers some ready made serializer/deserializer usable with the specific APIs (KNetProducer/KNetConsumer).